hightemp/go_ssh_proxy_logger/README.md

 # SSH Tunnel Proxy

-A Go application that creates HTTP proxies through SSH tunnels, allowing you to forward HTTP traffic through local server to specified destinations and logs all packets.
+A Go application that creates HTTP proxies through SSH tunnels, allowing you to forward HTTP traffic(MITM) through local server to specified destinations and logs all packets.

 ## Features